top of page

 Email the researcher in charge or click the button below to request more information!

-⊳Mapping sensory representations in Tourette Syndrome
+⊳Exploring the urge-to-tic in Tourette Syndrome

 In total this study will last approximately 1.5 hours.
 You will be given an inconvenience allowance for your participation and will be able to keep some pictures of your brain.